digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/graph-types/index.md

         * Deviation
         * Frequency distribution
         * Correlation
+        * Multivariate analysis
         From Stephen Few
       notes: |
         Its helpful to have a framework to think about

     - content: |
         ## Nominal comparison